115 diwali special snacks recipes

 47. mysore bonda recipe – crisp, soft and fluffy fritters made with urad dal. mysore bonda are quite similar to medu vada except for the fresh coconut pieces that go into the batter and the shape. the coconut pieces give a good texture and bite in the otherwise soft bonda.

-48. garlic bread on tawa recipe – a super easy recipe of making garlic bread on a tawa or frying pan and without the oven. usually i make garlic bread as an accompaniment to soups or as a starter. but they equally taste good with tea or coffee. for more such snacks recipes you can check this collection of 22 bread snacks recipes.
+48. garlic bread recipe – a super easy recipe of making garlic bread on a tawa or frying pan and without the oven. usually i make garlic bread as an accompaniment to soups or as a starter. but they equally taste good with tea or coffee. for more such snacks recipes you can check this collection of 22 bread snacks recipes.

-49. vegetable cutlet recipe – crisp veg patties made with mixed vegetables. you can use vegetables like potatoes, peas, carrots and french beans. you can serve these vegetable cutlets with tamarind chutney or mint chutney or coriander chutney. you can also sandwich them in a burger or bread slices. top with sauce and veggies of your choice and serve.
+49. veg cutlet recipe – crisp veg patties made with mixed vegetables. you can use vegetables like potatoes, peas, carrots and french beans. you can serve these vegetable cutlets with tamarind chutney or mint chutney or coriander chutney. you can also sandwich them in a burger or bread slices. top with sauce and veggies of your choice and serve.

 50. pazham pori recipe – a delicious sweet snack from kerala made with ripe bananas. banana slices are coated in an all purpose flour batter and then deep fried.